Bader-Almutlaq/Phone-Numbers-to-Words-Generator/README.md

 This C project generates words of a specified length (seven characters) where the characters '0' and '1' are not allowed.
 After generating the words, they are compared with entries in a `dictionary.txt` file.
 Only words that have meaning according to the dictionary are kept and written to an `output.txt` file.
 The words can be composite words (e.g., "THEBOSS", "FLOWERS").

+Numbers are mapped to characters as follows:
+1:ABC, 2:DEF, 3:GHI, 4:JKL, 5:MNO,

 ## Features

 - **Word Length**: All generated words are exactly seven characters long.